Caregiver-Mediated Early Years Programs

 What are the strategies used in Social ABCs?

 The Social ABCs is based on Pivotal Response Treatment principles and strategies integrated with parent/caregiver responsiveness training.
-Social ABCs focuses on specific activities and skills that are most relevant to toddlers during daily play and caregiving routines, taking into account the developmental and behavioural features of Autism Spectrum Disorder.
+Social ABCs focuses on specific activities and skills that are most relevant to children during daily play and caregiving routines, taking into account the developmental and behavioural features of Autism Spectrum Disorder.
 Caregivers and coaches work collaboratively through a positive coaching model.

 What is the role and time commitment of caregivers?